hectorzayas/SEDENACovid/README.md

 ## Tools Used

 - [CoolTerm](https://freeware.the-meiers.org/): A serial port terminal application used for debugging and communication with the Arduino.
-Setup tutorial available [here](https://www.youtube.com/watch?v=RWgyCcnUxPY&ab_channel=ShuvangkarDas).

 ## Setup and Configuration